DranoMax/AntSim/README.md

 * Ants wander randomly looking for food.
 * When they find food, they return it to their ant hill using a path of nodes.
+* New ants created, costing food from Anthill at regular intervals.
 * User can zoom/pan across Ant world.